Updated August 19, 2023

-IPv6 Header Format Component, the data packet of IPv6 encompasses two main parts i.e. header and the payload.
-The IPv6 consists of 40 bytes long fixed header which contains the following fields.
+IPv6 Header Format Component the data packet of IPv6 encompasses two main parts, i.e., header and the payload.
+The IPv6 consists of a 40 bytes long fixed header containing the following fields.

-Let’s see the significance of the individual components of IPv6 Header in details-
+Let’s see the significance of the individual components of the IPv6 Header in detail-

-It signifies the version of the Internet protocol in 4-bit sequence i.e. 0110.
-This field does not hold much importance as the IPv6 and IPv4 packets are not determined based on the version field but by the type of the protocol present inside the layer 2 envelopes.
+It signifies the version of the Internet protocol in a 4-bit sequence, i.e., 0110.
+This field is unimportant as the IPv6 and IPv4 packets are not determined based on the version field but by the protocol type inside the layer 2 envelopes.

-This field is similar to the Service Field of IPv4 packet.
+This field is similar to the Service Field of the IPv4 packet.
 It signifies the priority of the IPv6 packet.
-It is responsible to handle the traffic based on the priority of the packet.
+It is responsible for handling the traffic based on the packet’s priority.
 In case of congestion on the router, it discards the packets with low priority.